2 Days 1 Night Moderate Max 12 People

 ★★★★☆

 "The motorbike format makes a real difference to how much you see.
-We covered more of the valley in two days than I thought possible — the landscape shifts noticeably between villages, and being on a bike means you actually feel the terrain rather than just walking through it.
-The homestay dinner in Hau Thao was excellent — the family cooked a proper meal, not tourist food.
-One honest note: the road to Giang Ta Chai on Day 2 has some rough sections after rain, so if it's been wet, expect a slower ride.
+We covered far more in two days than I thought possible — Heaven Gate and the waterfalls on Day 1, then a string of villages on Day 2 you'd never reach on foot.
+The homestay dinner in Ta Van was excellent — the family cooked a proper meal, not tourist food.
+One honest note: the roads out to Thanh Kim and Ban Ho on Day 2 have some rough sections after rain, so if it's been wet, expect a slower ride.
 The guide handled it confidently.
 Book this tour."

 Posted on TripAdvisor